-MUS 290: The Young Americans Performance Practicum
+MUS 290: The Young Americans Performance Practicum Activity Hours: 60 2 credits, Practicum

-Activity Hours: 60 or 90 2 or 3 credits, Practicum Students apply the performance skills they have developed to real-world situations as they participate as a YA cast member.
+Students apply the performance skills they have developed to real-world situations as they participate as a YA cast member.
 Students are assessed on the refinement of their performance techniques based on varying performance venues and audiences, and learning how to produce a quality performance consistently throughout a run.

-Pre-requisites: Completed Music Outreach Training Certificate Program
+Pre-requisites: Completed Music Outreach Training

+Certificate Program